future-proof-iot/CertFC/README.md

 make document
 ```

+## Code statistics

-BTW, [CLOC](CLOC.md) shows the statistics on the complete specifications and proofs of CertrBPF.
+[CLOC](CLOC.md) shows the statistics on the complete specifications and proofs of CertrBPF.

 # Installation